bujiio/buji-pac4j/README.md

 <h2>Contact</h2>

-For any question or problem, don't hesitate to post it on the "Shiro user mailing list":http://shiro-user.582556.n2.nabble.com/ or on the "Shiro developer mailing list":http://shiro-developer.582600.n2.nabble.com/.
+For any question or problem, don't hesitate to post it on the <a href="http://shiro-user.582556.n2.nabble.com/">Shiro user mailing list</a> or on the <a href="http://shiro-developer.582600.n2.nabble.com/">Shiro developer mailing list</a>.